sonata-project/SonataCoreBundle/docs/reference/form_types.rst

             form_themes:
                 - '@SonataCore/Form/datepicker.html.twig'

-In your layout, you'll need to add the assets dependencies (feel free to adapt this to your needs, for instance to use with assetic):
+In your layout, you'll need to add the assets dependencies (feel free to adapt this to your needs, for instance, to use with assetic):

 .. code-block:: html